Skip to contents

 x

 logical, TRUE indicates that x should be appended to the existing file (path) as a new sheet.
 If a sheet with the same sheet_name exists, an exception is thrown.
 See update.
-Please also note that writing is slower if TRUE.
+Please also note that writing is slightly slower if TRUE.
 Default is FALSE.
+Ignore if

 logical, TRUE indicates that the sheet with sheet_name in the existing file (path) should be updated with the content of x.
 If a sheet with sheet_name does not exist, an exception is thrown.
-Please also note that writing is slower if TRUE.
+Please also note that writing is slightly slower if TRUE.
 Default is FALSE.
+Ignore if

 logical, TRUE indicates that column names of x are to be included in the sheet.
-Default is FALSE.
+Default is TRUE

 Value